AniketDas89/GroveCodingChallenge/README.md

 # Prerequisites
-Make sure you have a connection to the internet to be able to run the geocoding API from OSM Ensure the libraries from requirements.txt are installed
+Make sure you have a connection to the internet to be able to run the geocoding API from OSM.

+Ensure the libraries from requirements.txt are installed.

 # Explanation
 The script works by first figuring out the coordinates of the user's location by leveraging an geocoding API.
 This